Last updated: March 12, 2026

 This training plan is not geared towards more competitive runners looking for time goals to meet since it is only 6 weeks long.

-However if you feel that you must have tempo, hill, and speed workouts, include those on the Tuesday of each week.
+However if you feel that you would really like to add in tempo, hill, and speed workouts, include those on the Tuesday and/or Thursday of each week.

 (See these pages for more information on hill training or speed training for competitive runners.)